You decided to give wasabi a try. But because of how spicy it is, you can only use it a little at a time. This probably has you wondering:

 If your paste looks and smells fine, then taste a small amount.
 If it’s lacking flavor or not up to standard, you can throw it out for quality purposes.

 Powdered wasabi, on the other hand, stays safe to consume indefinitely.
-Unless water gets to the package, in which case mold or a big clump will be present.
+If water gets to the package, mold or a big clump will be present.
 If it looks as usual, then it should be okay to eat.

-When it comes to wasabi paste, which is made from horseradish, mustard, starch, and green food coloring, the storage instructions are similar to mustard.
+When it comes to wasabi paste, made from horseradish, mustard, starch, and green food coloring, the storage instructions are similar to mustard.